RiverWhite00189/Blackjack/README.md

 # Note:
   - Development was guided by a video tutorial by Kenny Yip Coding.
 (I didn't just make my first proper program out of thin air :/)
   - Don't worry!
 I added a lot of new stuff, and changed it up a lot!
-All Add-ons are not based on any tutorial (it's 100% me :>)
+All add-ons are not based on any tutorial (it's 100% me :>)